-23 At the end of their reign, when the sinners have reached their full number, a king will arise, insolent and wise in cunning.
-24 His 1Mac strength will increase, so that he shall plot 1:10 things unheard of before.
+23 At the end of their reign, when the sinners have reached their full number, a king will arise, insolent; and wise in cunning.
+24 His strength will increase, so that he shall 1Mac plot things unheard of before.

-Whatever he undertakes shall prosper, he shall destroy the powerful and the very people of the holy ones.
-25 He shall carry out 1Mac his deceits, will be believed in by many and, Rev in the fullness of peace, shall destroy many.
-17:14 He shall even rise against the Prince of 19:16 princes, but he shall be destroyed without the intervention of any human hand.
+Whatever he undertakes shall prosper, he shall destroy the powerful, and the very people of the holy ones.
+25He shall carry 1Mac out his deceits, will be believed in by many Rev and, in the fullness of peace, shall destroy 17:14; 19:16 many.
+He shall even rise against the Prince of princes, but he shall be destroyed, without the intervention of any human hand.

-26 What I said of the vision of the mornings and evenings is true, but keep the vision secret, for it will be fulfilled only in the remote future."
+26What I said of the vision of the morn- Rev ings and evenings is true, but keep the 21:5; vision secret, for it will be fulfilled only in several days.

-27 I, Daniel, fainted and was sick for several days.
 Then I got up to attend to the king's affairs.
 I remained frightened because of the vision and did not understand it.